IBM/ibmz-accelerated-for-nvidia-triton-inference-server/README.md

     inputs and output tensors check documentation of Triton Inference server [here](https://github.com/triton-inference-server/server/blob/r24.07/docs/user_guide/model_configuration.md#model-configuration)).The name specified for an input or output tensor must match the name expected by the model.
 An input shape indicates the shape of an input tensor expected by the model and by Triton inference request.
 An output shape indicates the shape of an output tensor produced by the model and returned by Triton in response to an inference request.
-Both input and output shape must have rank greater-or-equal-to 1, that is, the empty shape [ ] is not allowed.In case of preprocessing, the data type of Input must be ```TYPE_STRING```and output tensor is ```TYPE_FP64```.
-For more details on supported tensor data types by Triton Inference server ,vist [here](https://github.com/triton-inference-server/server/blob/r24.07/docs/user_guide/model_configuration.md#datatypes).
+Both input and output shape must have rank greater-or-equal-to 1, that is, the empty shape [ ] is not allowed.
+In case of preprocessing, the data type of Input must be ```TYPE_STRING``` and output tensor is ```TYPE_FP64```.
+For more details on supported tensor data types by Triton Inference server, visit [here](https://github.com/triton-inference-server/server/blob/r24.07/docs/user_guide/model_configuration.md#datatypes).

 # Triton Model Analyzer<a id="triton-model-analyzer"></a>
 Triton Model Analyzer is a CLI tool which can help you find a more optimal configuration, on a given piece of hardware, for single, multiple, ensemble, or BLS models running on a Triton Inference Server.
 It will also generate reports to help you better understand the trade-offs of the different configurations along with their compute and memory requirements.

-Triton Model Analyzer uses Triton Performance Analyzer to calculate inefernce server side metrics.
+Triton Model Analyzer uses Triton Performance Analyzer to calculate inference server side metrics.

 ## Triton Performance Analyzer:
 Triton Performance Analyzer is CLI tool which can help you optimize the inference performance of models running on Triton